jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 "It has only been a couple years."

-No, so there is nothing wrong with a holistic approach, right?
+No, so there is nothing wrong with a holistic approach.
 In Erlang, the fundamental units of programs are services.
 They call them processes, but they are little services.
 They have communications capabilities.
 But they follow all the things that we talked about before.
 In particular, it is not like RMI.
 Those little services are not like objects.
 They send what?

 [Audience members: Messages.]

 Messages, which are data.
-Right.
 They are data.
 It is, though, custom communication that they use, and there is a very specific model baked into the language that basically said we are going to do actors.
 We are going to do asynchronous, send only, receive asynchronously, no synchronous communication.
 RPC you have to build out of pieces and things like that.
 So there is a very, very specific model here, which I think is extremely well suited to making communications programs.